Nobel Prize in Medicine goes to 3 scientists for discovering how cells use oxygen | CBC News

 2 researchers from U.S., 1 from Britain

-Two Americans and a British scientist won the 2019 Nobel Prize for Physiology or Medicine for discovering how the body's cells sense and react to oxygen levels, work that has paved the way for new strategies to fight anemia, cancer and other diseases, the Nobel Committee said.
+Two Americans and a British scientist won the Nobel Prize for Physiology or Medicine on Monday for discovering details of how the body's cells sense and react to low oxygen levels, providing a foothold for developing new treatments for anemia, cancer and other diseases.

-It is the 110th prize in the category that has been awarded since 1901.

-Their work has "greatly expanded our knowledge of how physiological response makes life possible," the committee said, explaining that the scientists identified the biological machinery that regulates how genes respond to varying levels of oxygen.
+The scientists, who worked largely independently, will share the 9 million kronor (about $1.2 million Cdn) cash award, said the Karolinska Institute in Stockholm.

+They "revealed the mechanism for one of life's most essential adaptive processes," the Nobel committee said.

-That response is key to things like producing red blood cells, generating new blood vessels and fine-tuning the immune system.
+Cells can encounter lowered oxygen not only from situations like living at high altitudes, but also from things like a wound that interferes with local blood supply.
+Their response triggers reactions that include producing red blood cells, generating new blood vessels and fine-tuning the immune system.

 BREAKING NEWS:<br>The 2019 <a href="https://twitter.com/hashtag/NobelPrize?src=hash&ref_src=twsrc%5Etfw">#NobelPrize</a> in Physiology or Medicine has been awarded jointly to William G. Kaelin Jr, Sir Peter J. Ratcliffe and Gregg L. Semenza “for their discoveries of how cells sense and adapt to oxygen availability.” <a href="https://t.co/6m2LJclOoL">pic.twitter.com/6m2LJclOoL</a>—@NobelPrize

-The Nobel Committee said scientists are focused on developing drugs that can treat diseases by either activating or blocking the body's oxygen-sensing machinery.
+The Nobel committee said scientists are focused on developing drugs that can treat diseases by either activating or suppressing the oxygen-sensing machinery.
+Such manipulation could help in attacking cancer cells, experts said.

-The oxygen response is hijacked by cancer cells, for example, which stimulate formation of blood vessels to help themselves grow.
-And people with kidney failure often get hormonal treatments for anemia, but the work of the new laureates points the way toward new treatments, Nils-Goran Larsson of the Nobel committee told The Associated Press.
+Another payoff is pills to boost production of red blood cells in anemia, which can appear in people with chronic kidney disease.
+One such drug has been approved in China and Japan and a filing for approval in the U.S. is expected soon, Kaelin said.

+Still other potential targets include heart attack and stroke, and a condition of reduced blood flow in the limbs that can lead to amputation, the researchers said.

 Physics prize next

 Monday's announcement kicked off this year's Nobel Prizes.
-The Nobel Physics prize is handed out Tuesday, followed by the chemistry prize on Wednesday.
-This year's double-header Literature Prizes — one each for 2018 and 2019 — will be awarded Thursday and the Peace Prize will be announced on Friday.
+The physics prize will be handed out Tuesday, followed by the chemistry prize on Wednesday.
+This year there is a double-header for the Nobel Literature Prize — one each for 2018 and 2019 — which will be awarded Thursday.
+The Peace Prize will be announced on Friday.

-The 2018 Nobel Literature prize was suspended after a sex abuse scandal rocked the Swedish Academy, the body that awards the literature prizes, so they are awarding two prizes this year.
+The 2018 Nobel Literature prize was suspended after a sex abuse scandal rocked the Swedish Academy, the body that awards the literature prizes, so two prizes are being awarded this year.

-Prize founder Alfred Nobel — a Swedish industrialist and the inventor of dynamite — decided the physics, chemistry, medicine and literature prizes should be awarded in Stockholm, and the peace prize in Oslo.
-He also designated the institutions responsible for the prizes: The Royal Swedish Academy of Sciences awards the Nobel Prizes in Physics and Chemistry; the Karolinska Institute is responsible for the Nobel Prize in Physiology or Medicine; the Swedish Academy picks the Nobel Prize in Literature; and a committee of five people elected by the Norwegian Parliament decides who wins the Nobel Peace Prize.

-The economics prize — officially known as the Bank of Sweden Prize in Economic Sciences in Memory of Alfred Nobel — wasn't created by Nobel, but by Riksbanken, Sweden's central bank, in 1968.
-It is the Royal Swedish Academy of Sciences that was tasked with selecting the winner.
+The economics prize will be awarded next Monday.
+Officially known as the Bank of Sweden Prize in Economic Sciences in Memory of Alfred Nobel, it wasn't created by Nobel, but by Riksbanken, Sweden's central bank, in 1968.

 The laureates will receive their awards at elegant ceremonies in Stockholm and Oslo on Dec.
 10 — the anniversary of Nobel's death in 1896.